Vatsal12goil/vehicle-tracking-system/README.md

 * Open your browser and type in `localhost:8080` or `127.0.0.1:8080` to view the login/signup page.

 ## Contents
+* The `screenshots` folder has some of the pictures of the website in action.
 * The `views` folder contains the entire front-end part.
 * The `app` folder contains the user and route database schema intitializing scripts and the `route.js` file which is responsible for catering to all the client requests.
-* The `config` folder contains the passport.js script.
+* The `config` folder contains the passport.js script, which configures the passport.
 * `server.js` is the main node.js script linking all others to successfully run the website.
-* The `screenshots` folder has some of the pictures of the website in action.